digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 The ``issuer`` initiates an upgrade by creating ``UpgradeInvite``, the ``owner`` uses ``Accept_Invite`` followed by ``UpgradeContracts`` to perform the upgrade, and finally indicates completion with an ``UpgradeConfirmation``.
 The ``issuer`` then signs this off using ``CompleteUpgrade``.

 You'll notice that the model doesn't enforce that no V1 contracts remain.
 That's because it can't.
 Other than contract keys, DAML has no non-existence query functionality so you can't assert that no V1 contracts exist.
 But that's not really a problem.
-Because both parties need to sign off that the upgrade is complete, you can only leave V1 contarcts active and still complete the upgrade if both parties agree to this.
+Because both parties need to sign off that the upgrade is complete, you can only leave V1 contracts active and still complete the upgrade if both parties agree to this.
 And in that case, they could just re-establish a V1 ``AssetHolder`` contract so such a safe-guard would achieve nothing.
 The constraint that no V1 contracts should remain has to be enforced byt he stakeholders because it's in their interest.

 Because all we are doing is changing the data type of ``Asset``, the actual "upgrade" is encapsulated in just three small snippets of code:

 #.
 The top-level function ``mapAssetV1ToV2`` which takes a V1 ``Asset`` and maps it to a V2 ``Asset`` by wrapping the ``owner`` in a list.
 #.
 The locally defined function ``upgradeAsset`` which checks preconditions on a V1 ``Asset`` and then uses ``archive``, ``mapAssetV1ToV2`` and ``create`` to substitute a V1 ``Asset`` contract with a V2 contract.
 #.
-A ``mapA`` statment, which performs ``upgradeAsset`` on a list of ``ContractId Asset``.
+A ``mapA`` statement, which performs ``upgradeAsset`` on a list of ``ContractId Asset``.

 You'll learn more about functions and ``mapA`` in :doc:`9_Functional101`.